16 February 2022: updated to include changes to requirements on face masks and vaccine passports.

-3.2 Comply with any requirements on COVID vaccine certificates for higher risk settings.
-These are currently in place in Scotland and in Wales.
-The settings which require a COVID vaccine certificate, exemptions, and information on what organisations need to do is available in Government guidance from Scotland and Wales.
+3.2 Ensure you comply with any requirements on COVID-19 vaccine certificates for higher risk settings.
+These are currently in place in Scotland and Wales.
+The settings which require a certificate, exemptions, and information on what organisations need to do is available in government guidance from Scotland and Wales.

 3.4 You must consider the needs of people in vulnerable circumstances (see section1.3 of the Code of Fundraising Practice) or with protected characteristics, as well as people who are clinically extremely vulnerable to the virus.